Apply as a partner or spouse

 In the UK

-- don’t have a place to live and you can’t afford one
+- do not have a place to live and cannot afford one

-- have a place to live but can’t afford your essential living costs like food or heating
+- have a place to live but cannot afford essential living costs like food or heating

 - have a very low income and paying the fee would harm your child’s wellbeing